 - issues with getting employees (if applicable) to accept the change and get involved with the new brand

 - When ready with the planning part of the process, you can purchase your new domain.
 If possible, try to choose a domain that won’t make it necessary to change domain name again.
 That is, research whether there is a company world-wide that might claim rights on your newly chosen business name and domain.
 It’s a good SEO practice to purchase the domain for at least a few years ahead.
-This is a signal for search engines that you’re serious about your business and plan to be here for a long time.
+This is a way to to tell search engines that you’re serious about your business and plan to be here for a long time.

 - Technically, you only need to disconnect your old domain from your website and point the new one to it by editing its DNS settings in order to carry out the migration.
-If you, however, want to do it right, you should keep the old domain live and pointing to the old site as long as possible – at least until the new site gains traction, and point the new domain to a separately hosted copy, as described in point 3.
+If you, however, want to maintain SEO and do it right, you should keep the old domain live and pointing to the old site as long as possible – at least until the new site gains traction but optimally forever, and point the new domain to a separately hosted copy, as described in point 3.
 This is a way to secure at least some link juice and web traffic from your old domain (this is explained below).

 - Implement 301 redirects from the old pages to the respective new pages.
-This way, at least in theory, your new site should get a SEO boost from the backlinks pointing to your old pages.
+It is important to implement the redirects on per-page basis and not for the whole site in order to make them work.
+This way, at least in theory, your new site should get the SEO boost from the backlinks pointing to your old pages.
 I say at least in theory, as SEO specialists have reasons to suspect that some of the link juice doesn’t get transferred.
-However, this is the only way you can minimize the negative SEO impact of a migration to new domain.
+However, this is the only way you can minimize the negative SEO impact of a changing domain.
 This is also the reason why completely removing your old site and immediately stopping the use of the old domain is not recommended.
-If possible, keep the old domain and site live, until the new one gains traction.
+If possible, keep the old domain and site live.
 301 redirects help also avoid penalties due to duplicated content for the period where both site copies are live.
-It’s worth to note that it’s the new site that will get penalized, as the old site will be identified as the original source of content.
+It’s worth to note that, if redirects aren’t implemented properly, it’s the new site that will get penalized, as the old site will be identified as the original source of content.